Will renters insurance cover a bed bug infestation?

 This depends on where you live.
 In Florida, New York, Maine, or certain cities across the US, your landlord is required to exterminate bed bugs if they’re found in your rental unit.
 In other locations, this may not be the case.

-If you can prove the bed bugs were already there prior before you moved in, your landlord should cover any and all damage that occurred.
+If you can prove the bed bugs were already there before you moved in, your landlord should cover any and all damage that occurred.
 This may include damage to your personal property, any bodily injury, and additional living expenses.

 If you notice bed bugs in your apartment or a rental unit, contact your landlord immediately.
 Depending on how the bed bug infestation started, your landlord may pay for the professional extermination fees themselves or pass the bill along to you.
-We generally don’t recommend trying to handle bed bugs yourself via vacuuming or at-home pest control if the infestation is serious.

-How to remove bed bugs
+How to avoid bed bugs

 - Check any second-hand furniture you buy for bed bugs

-- Use protective encasing on mattresses and box springs (eliminates their hiding spots)
+- Use protective encasing on mattresses and box springs

 - Vacuum frequently